 There have been cold air modifications using this location, however they all attempt to feed cold air via the space around the headlamp assemblies by making a secondary hole in the double (boxed) panel behind the headlights.
 With standard US headlights this concept has some merit.
 In my case, my Cibie lights completely blocked the rear of the headlamp housing.
 The objective was to develop and implement a more effective cold air solution.
 That meant sourcing cold air from in front of the radiator.

 Disconnect battery.
 Remove manifold pressure sensor.
-Drill a pilot hole and then a 2.5-inch hole approx one inch from the top and centered from both sides as pictured below.
+Drill a pilot hole and then a 2.5-inch hole approx. one inch from the top and centered from both sides. (white arrow photograph below)

 There is nothing like a 2.5-inch hole in the engine compartment to get me motivated.
-Note that this hole (arrow) does not go all the way through to the headlight opening.
+Note that this hole (blue arrow photograph below) does not go all the way through to the headlight opening.
 There is another panel behind the headlight.

-Remove the relay cover, relays and relay bracket from the left side of the engine.
-Remove the nuts for the expansion tank and move it away from the side of the engine compartment. (arrow).
+Remove the relays cover, relays and relay bracket from the left side of the engine.
+Remove the nuts for the expansion tank and move it away from the side of the engine compartment. (red arrow photograph below).
 Carefully drill a 2.5-inch hole in the flat panel, duplicating the location of the right side.

 The box section behind the headlight tapers towards the inside of the headlight assembly.
 Drill a 2.5-inch hole 1/2 inch above the existing hole for the cable harness.
 Either remove the radiator or protect the radiator and the A/C condenser.
 Drilling large holes in metal can be unpredictable.

-Note the unrestricted access between the two holes in the photograph below.
+Note the unrestricted access between the two holes. (yellow arrow photograph below).
 This exactly what I wanted.
 Cold air to be picked up without restriction in front of the radiator.

 The PVC adapter is 2.5 inches ID.
+The "ring" is larger than the pipe.
 It will not fit through an unmodified 2.5" hole.
 By modifying the hole and cutting the PVC adapter ring, you can now insert the PVC adapter through the enlarged hole inside the radiator opening.

-Using a piece of scrap metal and wire, fabricate a simplistic "holding tool" with a wire tied to the metal strap. (red arrow).
+In the photograph below.
+I used a piece of scrap metal and wire to fabricate a simplistic "holding tool" with the wire tied to the metal strap. (red arrow).
 Run a bead of silicone around the PVC adapter.
 Note that the adapter "ring" (blue arrow) is slightly larger than the adapter.
 This will prevent the adapter from being pulled through the 2.5-inch hole.
 Install the "holding tool" through the PVC adapter and run the wire (green arrow) through both 2.5 inch holes.

-Slip the wire (arrow) through the PVC collar and tie off firmly to any support within the engine compartment.
+Slip the wire (red arrow) through the PVC collar and tie off firmly to any support within the engine compartment.
 Apply PVC cleaner and cement to the outside of the adapter and inside of the collar.

-Force the collar (green arrow) over adapter (red arrow) with a twisting motion until it bottoms against the engine compartment sheet metal.
+Force the collar (green arrow photograph below) over adapter (red arrow) with a twisting motion until it bottoms against the engine compartment sheet metal.
 The silicone should push out as the collar is seated.

 If you are familiar with PVC you know that you don't have a lot of time to do this.
 If the collar will not seat, remove immediately, or you will have to saw it off.
 It might help if you have someone with small hands (wife) hold the adapter instead of the "tool".